kerolosragaie/github_viewer/README.md

 ## Description

-A native android app that allows users to view repositories from GitHub, using Compose, view-model, Dagger-Hilt, Navigation graph and much more...
+A native android app that allows users to view repositories from GitHub, using Compose, view-model, Dagger-Hilt, Navigation graph, Paging 3 for pagination and much more...

 ## Instructions